kartik-v/dependent-dropdown/README.md

 The plugin supports these following options:

 ##### depends
-_array_ The list of input `ID` attributes on which the current dropdown is dependent on.
+_array_ The list of parent input `ID` attributes on which the current dropdown is dependent on.
+DO NOT prepend any hash before the input id.

 ##### url
 _string_ the ajax url action which will process the dependent list.
 The server action must return a JSON encoded